tmatic-trading/crypto-platform/README.md

 bot: Bot
     An instance of a bot in the Bot class.
 qty: float
+    Optional.
 Order quantity.
 If qty is omitted, then: qty is taken as minOrderQty.
 price: float
+    Optional.
 Order price.
-If price is omitted, then price is taken as the current first offer in the order book.
+If price is omitted for a limit order, the price is taken as the current first offer in the order book.
+For a market order, this parameter is ignored.
 move: bool
+    Optional.
 Checks for open sell orders for the current instrument for this bot and if there are any, takes the last order and moves it to the new price.
 If not, places a new order.
+By default False.
 cancel: bool
+    Optional.
 If True, cancels all buy orders for the current instrument for this bot.
+By default False.
+ordType: str
+    Optional.
+Order type.
+Valid options: Market, Limit.
+By default Limit.

 Returns
 -------